kubernetes/website/content/en/blog/_posts/2021-08-13-SIG-Node-Spotlight/index.md

 ## Introduction

-Are you interested in learning about what [SIG Node](https://github.com/kubernetes/community/tree/master/sig-node) does and how you can get involved?
-Well, you're at the right place.
-SIG Node is responsible for the components that support the controlled interactions between pods and host resources.
-In this blog, we have summarized our conversation with [Elana Hashman](https://twitter.com/ehashdn) & [Sergey Kanzhelev](https://twitter.com/SergeyKanzhelev), who walk us through the various aspects of being a part of the SIG and share some insights about how others can get involved.
+[SIG Node](https://github.com/kubernetes/community/tree/master/sig-node) is responsible for the components that support the controlled interactions between pods and host resources.
+The work of this group manages the lifecycle of pods that are scheduled to a node, and focuses on enabling a broad set of workload types, including workloads with hardware specific or performance sensitive requirements.
+In this blog, we have summarized our conversation with [Elana Hashman (EH)](https://twitter.com/ehashdn) & [Sergey Kanzhelev (SK)](https://twitter.com/SergeyKanzhelev), who walk us through the various aspects of being a part of the SIG and share some insights about how others can get involved.

 ## A summary of our conversation